-Title Measurement of goodwill - Impairment test in accordance with IAS 36 for goodwill, allocated in partic- ular to the Segment SEA (CGU Marine Business) Risk PALFINGER reports goodwill from business combinations totaling EUR 147.5 million (previous year: EUR 145.0 million) in the 2019 consolidated financial statements.
+PALFINGER reports goodwill from business combinations totaling EUR 147.5 million (previous year: EUR 145.0 million) in the 2019 consolidated financial statements.
 Goodwill of EUR 74.9 million (previous year: EUR 74.4 million) is allocated to the Segment SEA.
 The impairment of goodwill is carried out at the level of the Cash Generating Units (CGUs SEA - previous year CGU Marine Business), unchanged from the previous year.

-The basis of the impairment test in accordance with IAS 36 for 2019 was based on current strategic busi- ness planning for the years 2020 to 2024 (SEP 2024).
-These plans take into account the current eco- nomic framework, the economic environment, and the most current assessments of future market devel- opments.
+The basis of the impairment test in accordance with IAS 36 for 2019 was based on current strategic business planning for the years 2020 to 2024 (SEP 2024).
+These plans take into account the current economic framework, the economic environment, and the most current assessments of future market developments.

 The resulting impairment test to estimate value-in-use is developed using a discounted cash flow method, whereby the recoverable amount largely depends on the discount rate (WACC) used, as well as on the expected and planned cash inflows in the medium-term planning (detailed planning period), and in the perpetual annuity.

 The main risk lies in the current estimates of these future cash inflows (cash flow forecasts) in particular for the Segment SEA, as the restructuring in this business unit was largely completed in the fiscal year 2019 and the future market expectations and the planned positive earnings contributions are a significant factor in the planning.

 Detailed information on the explanations of goodwill and brand values and the changed allocations to the new segments and valuations are included in the consolidated financial statements note 28.

-Addressing this risk in the In order to address this risk, we critically questioned management's assumptions and estimates and per- formed the following audit procedures, among others: audit Review of the documents relating to strategic corporate planning - SEP 2024 for the entire Group and in particular for the new segments, Segment Sales & Service LAND, Operations LAND and SEA; we conducted a plausibility check and analysis of the main value drivers (revenue, expenses, investments, changes in working capital) to verify the appropriateness of these plans.
-Reconciliation of the approved plans for the detailed planning period 2020 to 2024 as well as the perpetual annuity to the cash flow plans considered in the impairment test in accordance with IAS 36.
-Verification of the cash flow assumptions in these newly adopted short and long-term business plans, in particular for the segment SEA, differ materially from the previous planning assumptions of the previous year.
-Verification of whether the current order intake in the Segment Marine as well as the underlying current market model for the PALFINGER Marine products are taken into account in cash flow planning.
-Verification to restructuring measures already implemented in the Segment SEA.
-Performed a risk analysis by simulating the effects of technical valuation parameters using DCF calculations and downside valuation scenarios resulting from the 2019 Impairment test in accordance with IAS 36 for CGU SEA at Group level.
-Examination of the methodology used, the computational accuracy of the submitted documents and calculations as well as plausibility checks of the discount rates as well as planning approaches with the assistance of our valuation specialists as well as benchmarking of the planning assumptions regarding sales growth and EBIT margin based on analyst assessments and peer group data ("outside-in" analysis).
-Review of the mandatory disclosures on the impairment test pursuant to IAS 36 in the notes to the 2019 consolidated financial statements 2019.
+Addressing this risk in the audit

+In order to address this risk, we critically questioned management's assumptions and estimates and performed the following audit procedures, among others:

+- Review of the documents relating to strategic corporate planning SEP 2024 for the entire Group and in particular for the new segments, Segment Sales & Service LAND, Operations LAND and SEA; we conducted a plausibility check and analysis of the main value drivers (revenue, expenses, investments, changes in working capital) to verify the appropriateness of these plans. - Reconciliation of the approved plans for the detailed planning period 2020 to 2024 as well as the perpetual annuity to the cash flow plans considered in the impairment test in accordance with IAS 36. - Verification of the cash flow assumptions in these newly adopted short and long-term business plans, in particular for the segment SEA, differ materially from the previous planning assumptions of the previous year. - Verification of whether the current order intake in the Segment Marine as well as the underlying current market model for the PALFINGER Marine products are taken into account in cash flow planning. - Verification whether other significant cost-saving potentials have not been included in the cash flow forecasts in addition to restructuring measures already implemented in the Segment SEA. - Performed a risk analysis by simulating the effects of technical valuation parameters using DCF calculations and downside valuation scenarios resulting from the 2019 Impairment test in accordance with IAS 36 for CGU SEA at Group level. - Examination of the methodology used, the computational accuracy of the submitted documents and calculations as well as plausibility checks of the discount rates as well as planning approaches with the assistance of our valuation specialists as well as benchmarking of the planning assumptions regarding sales growth and EBIT margin based on analyst assessments and peer group data ("outside-in" analysis). - Review of the mandatory disclosures on the impairment test pursuant to IAS 36 in the notes to the 2019 consolidated financial statements 2019.